drweb86/Gherkin-Beautifier-VS-Code-Plugin/README.md

 # Gherkin Beautifier VS Code Plugin
-Beautifies the Gherkin / Cucumber files on saving the .feature file for Visual Studio Code at https://marketplace.visualstudio.com/items?itemName=siarheikuchuk.gherkin-beautifier-vs-code-plugin.
+The plugin for Visual Studio Code that beautifies the Gherkin / Cucumber .feature files on saving them.
+Located at https://marketplace.visualstudio.com/items?itemName=siarheikuchuk.gherkin-beautifier-vs-code-plugin.

 ![Demostration of using this extension](https://raw.githubusercontent.com/drweb86/Gherkin-Beautifier-VS-Code-Plugin/master/demo.gif)

 ## Usage
 Plugin will be invoked upon saving the .feature file.

-### Indents can be configured via the following settings
+### Settings

+You can put settings in the .workspace or .vscode file of your projects, so all your team will get them.

 | Setting                             | Description                                                 | Default value  |
 | ----------------------------------- |:-----------------------------------------------------------:| --------------:|